Enhancing Fertility: What's Your Nutrient Status?

 We recommend the best time for using IV therapy for your fertility is in the preconception phase (3 months prior to conception), but more specifically break it down for you, depending on where you’re at in your fertility journey here.

-We offer IV Therapy in Vancouver, BC
+IV Therapy in Vancouver, BC

 If you have questions about whether nutritional IV therapy is right for you, read here for IV therapy FAQ, and please call to schedule a free phone consult with one of our naturopathic physicians.
 We will screen you for whether you’re a good nutritional IV candidate, and ensure that the therapy we’re recommending is safe and would be beneficial for you.
 Call us at 604-678-8600 or email firstname.lastname@example.org for more information.